Making Balanced Headphone Cables

 This is how to wire an unbalanced (combined R- and L- ground, Right+, Left+) stereo headphone cable with a single 3-Pin XLR connector.

 Pin 1 is combined ground, 2 is Left + and 3 is Right +.
-If your XLR connector is metal then ground the connector shell to Pin 1 at the amplifier end of the cable only, do not ground it at the headphone end to avoid a ground loop.
+If your XLR connector is metal then ground the connector shell to Pin 1.

 I like to start the braid at the amp end of the cable with the TRS or XLR connector soldered on and the connector's cable strain relief in place.
 I then put the connector carefully in a small table vise during the braiding.
 You can also have a friend hold the connecter as you braid.
 If you don't do it this way then you'll have to find a way to keep the braid from unraveling when you release the wires from the vise.
 Tightly wrapped tape of heat shrink tubing can be used to do this.